-The securities portfolio is also of high quality, considering that €351 million of the total of €453 million was eligible for repo business at central banks.
-However, interest rate risk in the banking book remains elevated, which is reflected in the potential negative impact of 13.6% on total capital as a result of the supervisory standard shock of ±200 basis points as of year-end 2018 (2017: 17.9%).
+The securities portfolio is also of high quality, considering that €346 million of the total of €372 million as of year-end 2019 was eligible for repo business at central banks.
+However, interest rate risk in the banking book remains elevated, which is reflected in the potential negative impact of 16.6% on total capital as a result of the supervisory standard shock as of year-end 2019 (2018: 13.6%).
+In addition, under a sudden 200 basis points parallel upward shift of the yield curve, BKM's core capital would have declined by 20.4% as of year-end 2019, thereby breaching the regulatory 15% threshold.
+BKM expects, however, that the issuance of long-dated covered bonds, which commenced in 2020, will lower the interest rate risk in the banking book in the future.